Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/aggregates.md

 All processes or objects external to the aggregate are only allowed to read the aggregate’s state.
 Its state can only be mutated by executing corresponding methods of the aggregate’s public interface.

+The state-modifying methods,
-The state-modifying methods exposed as an aggregate’s public interface are often referred to as _commands_, as in “a command to do something”.
+Exposed as an aggregate’s public interface,
+Are often referred to as _commands_, as in _a command to do something_.

 An aggregate’s public interface is responsible for validating the input and enforcing all of the relevant business rules and invariants.